arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 12.29.16
+TIL there's a diamond certification for records, which requires the sale of 10 million copies.
+For comparison, platinum is 1 million for an album, and 2 million for a single.
+Diamond doesn't have the album/single distinction; the 10 million applies to any "single title".

 ### 12.27.16
 Cool facebook open source project: [PathPicker](https://github.com/facebook/pathpicker/).